Lombiq/Helpful-Extensions/Readme.md

 ### Flows Helpful Extensions

-Adds additional styling capabilities to OrchardCore.Flows feature by making it possible to add classes to widgets in the FlowPart editor.
+Adds additional styling capabilities to the OrchardCore.Flows feature by making it possible to add classes to widgets in the FlowPart editor.

 ### Helpful Widgets